-In Web Security Gateway Anywhere environments, some users may be filtered by the hybrid (cloud) service.
-In this situation, an interoperability component on the appliance called Directory Agent is required to enable user-, group-, and domain-(OU) based filtering.
+In TRITON AP-WEB environments with the Web Hybrid module, some users may be filtered by the hybrid (cloud) service.
+In this situation, an interoperability component on the appliance called Directory Agent is required to enable user-, group-, and domain- (OU) based policy enforcement.